Predictia/AQUA/docs/sphinx/source/core_components.rst

 Streaming simulation
 --------------------
 The reader includes the ability to simulate data streaming to retrieve chunks of data of a specific time length.
+To activate the streaming mode the user should specify the argument `streaming=True` in the Reader initialization.
-The user can specify the length of the chunk, the data units (days, weeks, months, years), and the starting date.
+The user can also choose the length of the data chunk with the ``aggregation`` keyword (in pandas notation "D", "M", "Y", or "daily", "monthly" etc. or "days", "months" etc.).
+The default is ``S`` (step), i.e. single saved timesteps are read at each iteration.
+The user can also specify the desired initial and final dates with the keywords `startdate` and `enddate`.
 If, for example, we want to stream the data every three days from '2020-05-01', we need to call:

 .. code-block:: python

-    reader = Reader(model="IFS", exp="tco2559-ng5", source="ICMGG_atm2d")
+    reader = Reader(model="IFS", exp= "tco2559-ng5", source="ICMGG_atm2d", streaming=True, aggregation = '3D', startdate = '2020-05-01')
-    data = reader.retrieve(streaming=True, stream_step=3, stream_unit='days',
+    data = reader.retrieve()
-                           stream_startdate = '2020-05-01')

-If the unit parameter is not specified, the data is streamed, keeping the original time resolution of input data.
-If the starting date parameter is not specified, the data stream will start from the first date of the input file.

-If the ``retrieve`` method in streaming mode is called multiple times with the same parameters, it will return the data in chunks until all of the data has been streamed.
+If the ``retrieve`` method in streaming mode is called multiple times, it will return the data in chunks until all of the data has been streamed.
 The function will automatically determine the appropriate start and end points for each chunk based on the internal state of the streaming process.
 If we want to reset the state of the streaming process, we can call the ``reset_stream`` method.

-Another possibility to deal with data streaming is to call the ``stream_generator`` method of the class ``Reader``.
+Another possibility to deal with data streaming is to call the `generator` method of the `Streaming` class.
-This can be done from the retrieve method through the argument ``streaming_generator = True``:
+This can be done through the argument ``streaming_generator = True`` in the Reader initialization:

 .. code-block:: python

+    reader = Reader(model="IFS", exp= "tco2559-ng5", source="ICMGG_atm2d", stream_generator = 'True', aggregation = 'monthly')
-    data_gen = reader.retrieve(streaming_generator=True, stream_step=3, stream_unit = 'months')
+    data_gen = reader.retrieve()

-``data_gen`` is now a generator object that yields the requested three month-chunks of data.
+`data_gen` is now a generator object that yields the requested one-month-long chunks of data.
 We can do operations with them by iterating on the generator object.

 Parallel Processing